rixiobarrios/js-geometry/readme.md

 ## Bonus (Not Required)

-Interested in looking into TDD (test driven development) -- consider testing this assignment with [Jasmine](https://github.com/ga-wdi-lessons/js-jasmine)!
+Interested in looking into TDD (test driven development)?
+Consider testing this assignment with [Jasmine](https://github.com/ga-wdi-lessons/js-jasmine)!